Sydney is bloody expensive, there’s no getting around that. Many surveys have shown that Sydney has one of the highest costs of living in the world.

 The Art Gallery of NSW has a great collection of Australian artists and the largest collection of Aboriginal art in Australia.
 If you time your visit for a Wednesday afternoon, you can hang around to enjoy their signature “Art After Hours” program, which runs from 5:00 to 10:00 pm.
 Every week they invite guest speakers to give talks on a wide range of topics, and there’s also live music, guided tours and workshops to join.

 The MCA is an excellent choice if modern art is your thing, and while you’re in the area, don’t miss visiting the Ken Done Gallery at 1 Hickson Road.
 One of Australia’s most famous contemporary artists, Ken’s colourful images of Australian landmarks have gone global, and I think every Australian family at some point has had one of his designs sitting in their kitchen (generally on a mug, placemat or hand towel).

 For more art and private galleries, you can’t go past Chippendale, just south of Central Station.
-This area features over half a dozen art galleries, including White Rabbit Gallery, Galerie Pompom, Harrington Street Gallery, Nanda\Hobbs, Goodspace Gallery and Peach Black Gallery.
-Of those, White Rabbit Gallery is the most famous and just celebrated its 10th birthday.
-Originally the private collection of a wealthy Australian lady, the gallery houses one of the world’s most significant collections of Chinese contemporary art.
+This area features over half a dozen art galleries, including White Rabbit Gallery.
+Originally the private collection of a wealthy Australian lady, White Rabbit houses one of the world’s most significant collections of Chinese contemporary art.
 The gallery is open from Wednesdays to Sundays, and there are free guided tours most days at 11:00 am, 1:00 pm and 3:00 pm.